N11Q/Simple-intro-website/README.md

  Second Project: A recreation of a homepage with HTML/CSS using Bootstrap 5.

  Third Project: A simple landing page made for a "Tinder" for dogs.

+Fourth Project: A simple page that generates two random dice and declares the higher value the winner.